 "How would you design a large-scale, distributed system and video-sharing platform such as YouTube?"

-Note that such a question in your system design interview is not expecting a truly complete answer.
+Note that an interviewer asking such a question is not expecting a truly complete answer.
 YouTube today is obviously an incredibly complex system.
 Keep it simple.
 These system design questions are ultimately looking to see if you can:

 - Pull together a small set of requirements from an ambiguous question.

 - Define a minimum viable product (MVP) according to these basic requirements.

 - Produce a high-level architecture with all the components necessary to implement your design.